aws-samples/lambda-sqs-event-source-mapping-scaling-improvements/README.md

     ![](diagram1.png)

 5. Navigate to CloudWatch Dashboards, and open a newly created dashboard that starts with `LambdaSqsEsmScalingDemoDashboard`.
-Watch the Lambda function graduallys scaling up as SQS queue is being drained.
+Watch the Lambda function gradually scaling up as SQS queue is being drained.

     ![](diagram3.png)